top of page

 In short, I believe Thurman Munson, absolutely, and unequivocally belongs in the Hall of Fame.

-What follows are two of the more lengthy arguments I have made for Thurman Munson's inclusion in the Hall of Fame.
+What follows are some of the arguments I have made for Thurman Munson's inclusion in the Hall of Fame.

 The industry standard for comparing players across eras is WAR.
 For whatever faults WAR has, it has become the most accepted way to evaluate a player's overall worth, value, and ultimately (because this is what it most often comes down to) a player's Hall of Fame candidacy.
 WAR just isn't a tool, it is THE tool used as a baseline in that determination.